 – Feed baby birds any dry cat or dog food when the bird is warmed.
 Place the food in lukewarm water and wait for it to soften.
 Squeeze the excess water out and take small pieces and place in the back center of the bird’s mouth.
 Baby birds need to eat every 10-20 min.

-- Adult song birds can be offered food when warmed.
+– Adult song birds can be offered food when warmed.
 Adult birds have varieties diets, so offer a small variety of fresh fruit or water moistened dog/cat food.
 Place food in container and allow bird to choose.
 Do not feed a raptor, or lethargic bird.
-If you have a hummingbird and do not have one of our emergency kits, prepare sugar water recipe found here.
+If you have a hummingbird and do not have one of our emergency kits, prepare the sugar water recipe found here.

 – If you do not know what kind of bird it is, be prepared to describe the bird (fuzzy, has feathers, size of a quarter, size of a golf ball, color of the beak, etc) or send us a picture (email or text).

 – Raptors are carnivores.
 Warming the bird and getting it to a rehab with the proper diet is the best way to help this type of bird.

 NEVER put water in a bird’s mouth.

 Questions?
 Bring it to us and we will be happy to answer all the questions you have.